theandrew168/bronzebeard/docs/README.md

 addi x1, zero, 12
 ```

+### Labels
+Labels are single-token items that end with a colon such as `foo:` or `bar:` (you exclude the colon when referencing them, however).
+They effectively mark a location in the assembly program with a human-readable name.
+Labels have two primary use cases: being targets for jump / branch offsets and marking the position of data.

-Here is another example that utilizes a label in order to create an infinite loop:
+Here is an example that utilizes a label in order to create an infinite loop:
 ```
-# loop forever!
+# loop forever
 loop:
     jal zero, loop
 ```

-### Labels
-what is a label? what do they mean?
-how do you reference in them?
-why would you use a position vs an offset?
-explain the default offset behavior for jumps / branches

 ### Instructions
 what is an instruction?